Hyundai Motor Company: Motorsport

-The Hyundai i20 WRC is a World Rally Car built by Hyundai for use in the 2014 World Rally Championship.
-It is based on the Hyundai i20 subcompact car, and was unveiled at the 2012 Paris Motor Show.
-The launch of the i20 marks Hyundai's return to the World Rally Championship after a ten-year absence.
-The car is scheduled to make its first competitive appearance at the 2014 Rallye Monte Carlo, but may compete during the 2013 season to aid development.

-The car will be operated by Hyundai's performance division, Hyundai Motorsport from a base in Frankfurt, Germany.

 Marketing

 Corporate social responsibility

 In 2008, Hyundai Motors established a committee to oversee its Corporate Social Responsibility programme.
 Among the programme's initiatives have been the "Happy Move Global Youth Volunteers Program".

 The Hyundai Motors' India Foundation (HMIF) has invested more than 20 million rupees in various corporate social responsibility programmes in India.
 In 2011, it started the "Go Green" village adoption project in Tamil Nadu.
 Its aim was to promote environmentally friendly products, increase the forest cover in Tamil Nadu, and improve living and hygiene conditions in the region's villages.
 A number of schools have been adopted for improvement with the HMIF donating around 450 benches to government schools and drilling 10 bore wells.

 In 2020, Hyundai Motors signed a contract with UN Development Programme and launched a campaign 'for Tomorrow' in 2021 to create and realize a solution for problems that global society faces.
 In 2022, the documentary film 'for Tomorrow' was released which contains the main story of the 'for Tomorrow' project.